-When he recovered, Solomon noticed that the Hessian prison guards who spoke German could not communicate with their British counterparts.
+When he recovered, Salomon noticed that the Hessian prison guards who spoke German could not communicate with their British counterparts.
 He told the British he spoke the German language and became an interpreter.
-Under the watchful eye of the British, Solomon nevertheless used his language skills to convince over 500 guards to abandon the throne and join the colonists’ fight for Independence.
+Under the watchful eye of the British, Salomon nevertheless used his language skills to convince over 500 guards to abandon the throne and join the colonists’ fight for Independence.

-It is believed that Washington said to Robert Morris, “Send for Haym Solomon.”
+It is believed that Washington said to Robert Morris, “Send for Haym Salomon.”

-Legend has it that word reached Solomon during “Kol Nidre” services at his Philadelphia synagogue Mikveh Israel on Yom Kippur, Judaism’s holiest day.
-Solomon, an observant Jew, nevertheless raised $20,000 ($425,000 today), and one version of the event has it that Solomon raised the crucial funds from his fellow congregants.
+Legend has it that word reached Salomon during “Kol Nidre” services at his Philadelphia synagogue Mikveh Israel on Yom Kippur, Judaism’s holiest day.
+Salomon, an observant Jew, nevertheless raised $20,000 ($425,000 today), and one version of the event has it that Solomon raised the crucial funds from his fellow congregants.

-About the Author: Jason Stverak is president of the Franklin Center for Government & Public Integrity.
+About the Author: Jason Stverak is Director of Communications and Outreach for Congressman Kevin Cramer (R-ND).
+He formerly served as president of the Franklin Center for Government & Public Integrity.